timecamp-org/good-enough-timecamp-scim-integrations/README.md

 2. Ensure all required environment variables are set in `.env`
 3. Verify API keys have the necessary permissions
 4. For crontab issues, check system logs: `grep CRON /var/log/syslog`
+5. For Azure AD token issues:
+   - The script automatically handles token refresh when needed
+   - If you're still having issues, you can manually force a token refresh by deleting the `AZURE_BEARER_TOKEN` line from your `.env` file and running the script again

 ## Not Yet Implemented